cloudoperators/greenhouse-extensions/kube-monitoring/README.md

      ...
 ```

-The CRDs  `PodMonitor`, `ServiceMonitor` and `ScrapeConfig` allows the definition of a set of target endpoints to be scraped by _Prometheus_.
+The CRDs  `PodMonitor`, `ServiceMonitor`, `Probe` and `ScrapeConfig` allows the definition of a set of target endpoints to be scraped by _Prometheus_.
 The operator will automatically discover and load the configurations that match labels `plugin: <plugin-name>`.

 **Example:**
 ```yaml